Sensitivity of mixing times of Cayley graphs: Proof of Theorem

 We start the construction of $G$ with $2^m$ binary trees of depth $4m$.
 The set $B$ is taken to be the collection of the $2^m$ roots.
-We label the union of the leaves of these trees by $[2^{5m}]$ so that each tree occupies an interval of values and apply the above operation to this set (with $s=5m$, of course).
+We label the union of the leaves of these trees by $[2^{5m}]$ so that each tree occupies an interval of values and identify it with $\mathcal{A}_0$ (with $s=5m$, of course).
 Denote $W\coloneqq \mathcal{A}_{5m}$.
 This terminates the construction the graph from the statement of Lemma \ref{lem:auxexpander}, denoted by $G$.
-The constructed is depicted in Figure \ref{fig:swamps} with the trees depicted as triangles, and the area above them, nicknamed `the swamps of forgetfulness' is composed of elements as in the picture, such that the particle forgets one bit whenever it traverses such an element, be it in the up or down direction.
+The construction is depicted in Figure \ref{fig:swamps} with the trees depicted as triangles.
+The area above them, nicknamed `the swamps of forgetfulness', is composed of elements as in Figure \ref{fig:swamps}, namely, two vertices below, 4 vertices above all edges between them.
+These elements have the property that the particle forgets one bit whenever it traverses such an element, be it in the up or down direction.
 When the particle has traversed the swamp fully, it has completely forgotten its starting point.
+This construction is borrowed from \cite[\S6.2]{swamps}.

 All of \eqref{e:uniformhitting}-\eqref{e:atleastmu} follow because the distance from the roots behaves like random walk on $\N$ with a drift.
 Equation \eqref{e:uniformhitting} follows because this requires to get to distance $4m$ from the roots and then back up.
 Equations \eqref{e:uniformhitting2} and \eqref{e:uniformhitting3} follow because with positive probability the walker hits $W$ and then needs to back up $9m$ levels.
 Equation \eqref{e:atleastmu} is the easiest of the four, given \eqref{e:uniformhitting}.
-Lastly, an inspection of the construction reveals that each step from $W$ to $B$ (or in the opposite direction, but we do not need that) causes the walker to `forget one bit', and hence when it reaches $B$ it has completely forgotten its starting point and is uniform on $B$.
-A similar symmetry argument shows the claim that the probabilities in \eqref{e:atleastmu} do not depend on $b$.